PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/dgps/NLM with TEM.md

-"NLM with TEM" Stands for "Nonlinear Model with Treatment Effect Modification".
+"NLM with TEM" stands for "Nonlinear Model with Treatment Effect Modification".
 Its generative model is as follows:
 \begin{equation}
   \begin{split}